Office of Experiential Opportunities and Post Grad Success

-The Office of Post Graduate Success is dedicated to assisting Rosemont students and alumni in all aspects of career development and planning.
+The Office of Experiential Opportunities and Post Graduate Success is dedicated to assisting Rosemont students and alumni in all aspects of career development and planning.
 We offer many resources to assist in this process.
 Students and alumni are encouraged to visit our office and staff members are available to answer specific questions.
 Appointments are recommended for consultation regarding career planning and advancement.

 Rosemont College's core curriculum requires all undergraduate students to participate in an experiential learning program.
 All Rosemont undergraduate students are required to complete at least one of the four experiential components as a requirement for graduation.